 Tip: If you choose to stain your bookshelf, use staining pads.
 They won’t leave brush strokes, so your new furniture can shine with a clean, consistent finish.

-The final piece of the bookshelf is the backer board or back panel.
+The final piece in how to build a bookcase is the backer board or back panel.
 The backer board is the place for creativity.
 You could paint or stain it to match the bookshelf, or you might pick a contrasting color for a pop of personality.
 Wallpaper, fabric or wainscotting are less conventional decorating options to make your bookshelves unique.

 No matter how you finish the back panel, the last steps are the same: